Status & async jobs

 }

 wait_for_job polls the JobManager every 250 ms and returns when the job reaches terminal state, or after timeoutSeconds (default 25, capped at 60).
-On timeout it returns success: true with status: 'running' and stillWaiting: true — not an error; the agent retries.
+On timeout it returns success: true with status: 'running' and stillWaiting: true.
+That's not an error; the agent retries.

 Among the six default MCP primitives, sas_apply_plan is the one that returns an async jobId.
 Other primitives (sas_inspect, sas_create_plan, sas_validate_plan, sas_render_preview, sas_undo_checkpoint) are fast enough to stay synchronous.
 Tools reached via sas_run follow the wrapped-tool contract below.